Andre601/mkdocs-materialx/docs/tutorials/index.md

 ## Social cards
 * [Basics](social/basic.md) (20 min) <br/>
-  shows you how to configure Material for MkDocs to create social cards for your content.
+  shows you how to configure MaterialX for MkDocs to create social cards for your content.
 * [Custom cards](social/custom.md) (15 min)<br/>
   shows you how to design your own custom social cards.